vrcAlbert/documentation-api/source/php/models/media/model_folder.rst

 	:returns: ``True`` or ``false`` depending on whether the deletion was successful.

-	Delete all the public/cache entries (image thumbnails) for this folder
+	Delete all the public / cache entries (image thumbnails) for this folder

 .. php:method:: path($file = '')

-	:params string $file: A file name, right join to folder path in returns.
+	:param string $file: A file name, right join to folder path in returns.
 	:returns: Absolute folder path.

 .. php:method:: count_media()